Do you want to hear the good news or the bad news first?

 What’s also great about this functionality, other than the fact that you can do everything in-app, is that it allows you to record your screen too.
 So, creating a video how-to guide has never been easier.

-So, whenever it’s necessary, throw in a how-to video and show your customers how to use your product.
+So, whenever it’s necessary, throw in a how-to video presentation and show your customers how to use your product.

 Just like we did for our Campaign Section redesign.